arleenpandher/Pirate_Race/README.md

 2) Webpack and Babel to bundle and transpile the source JavaScript code
 3) npm to manage project dependencies

-##### Implementation Timeline

-NB:

-1) Thursday Afternoon & Friday: Setup project, including getting webpack up and running.
-Get canvas to show up on the screen.
-Create the Game and Flag class.
-Get the background to render.

-2) Weekend: Implement the underlying logic of the Pirate race game.
-Ensure I can get the directions, and score to render on the screen.

-3) Monday: Ensure all the different pieces are rendering correctly, this includes the background and the directions that appear on the screen

-4) Tuesday: Finish implementing the user controls and move on to working on the styling and implementing the nav links

-5) Wednesday & Thursday: Correct any last minute mistakes, and deploy to GitHub pages.

 ##### Live Link
 https://arleenpandher.github.io/Pirate_Race/